httpwg/wg-materials/interim-20-10/minutes.md

 Mark Nottingham: Will a new ALPN token be necessary?

-Chair consensus is to take this to H2bis.
+Chair sense of the room is to take this to H2bis.

 ### [HTTP Grease](https://tools.ietf.org/html/draft-nottingham-http-grease)